REQUEST A CEREMONIAL DOCUMENT

-2. WHEN TO EXPECT YOUR CEREMONIAL DOCUMENT: When possible, documents will be prepared for pick up or mailed a week prior to the date specified in the request.
+2. WHEN TO EXPECT YOUR CEREMONIAL DOCUMENT: Documents will be prepared for pick up a week prior to the date specified in the request.
 Submit your request as early as possible.
 We require a minimum of two weeks prior to the the date your document is needed to allow for processing.

 3. CEREMONIAL DOCUMENT GUIDELINES: Please determine the ceremonial document that is most appropriate for your request and read the submission guidelines carefully.
 The Mayor’s Office reserves the right to determine the type of document to be issued and to deny any request.
 Individuals and organizations are limited to one ceremonial document a year.